Long Story Short

-While at Brown, Brian was able to cross-register and take classes at the neighboring Rhode Island School of Design, including coursework with author and illustrator David Macaulay.
+While a student at Brown, Brian was able also to take classes at the neighboring Rhode Island School of Design, including one with author and illustrator David Macaulay.
 Macaulay's class led to an introduction to author Avi, which in turn led to Brian illustrating Avi's graphic novel City of Light, City of Dark, published by editor Richard Jackson at Orchard Books.

 Brian's books as author and illustrator include Locomotive, winner of the 2014 Randolph Caldecott Medal, a Robert F. Sibert Honor Book, an Orbis Pictus Honor Book, a New York Times 10 Best Illustrated Books of the Year selection, and a New York Times bestseller; Moonshot: The Flight of Apollo 11, a Sibert Honor Book, New York Times 10 Best Illustrated Books of the Year selection, and Society of Illustrators silver medal winner; Lightship, a Sibert Honor Book and a Booklist "Top of the List" picture book; and The Racecar Alphabet, an ALA Notable Children's Book and a Kirkus Reviews Editor's Choice.
 His most recent book is a new edition of Moonshot, revised and expanded for the 50th anniversary of the first moon landing.